 - Firstly: the existing 486.0m3 EMCO D-Raintank near the Site's east entrance is proposed to remain. - Note that the MECP criteria for building setback has been addressed in the proposed redevelopment of the Site.
-The existing D-raintank system is 6.7m-offset from the proposed adjacent Building A below-grade parking structure, thereby satisfying the minimum offset criteria for infiltration facilities. - Secondly: a new 45m3 stormwater infiltration system, is proposed to be installed within the proposed Park area. - The Park area is the only location in the proposed development which is suitable for the installation of infiltration facilities due to the proposed below-grade parking structures which are proposed in the balance of the Site.
+The existing D-raintank system is 6.7m-offset from the proposed adjacent Building A below-grade parking structure, thereby satisfying the minimum offset criteria for infiltration facilities. - Secondly: a new min.
+137.4m3 stormwater infiltration system, is proposed to be installed within the proposed easement/East-West Driveway area in the middle of the Site. - As shown on the Functional Servicing Plans, this can be installed such-that it is min.
+5.00m horizontally-offset from the proposed below-grade structures, protecting them from recirculation of infiltrated stormwater. - Provision of this new infiltration facility ensures that the infiltration capacity and available storage within the Site is maintained in the Proposed Scenario, as compared to both the 'Interim' (Current development) Scenario, as well as the 'existing' (Greenfield) scenario.

 Detailed month-by-month water balance calculations are provided in Appendix G. Calculations are provided in an 'Existing' Scenario, as well as a proposed 'Post-Development' Scenario.
+The 'Interim' scenario is as given by the existing Stormwater Management Report, discussed above (300mm annual depth, or 6,660m3 annual volume) (as per initial Stormwater Management Report by IBI Group, Section 4.3, dated December 7, 2011).

-It is demonstrated therein that, with the provision of proposed active infiltration measures, the pre-development water balance is maintained in the proposed development.
+It is demonstrated in the calculations provided in Appendix G that, with the provision of proposed active infiltration measures, the pre-development and 'Interim' water balance is maintained in the proposed development.

 The 'Existing' scenario is taken as the hydrologic condition that existed on this site prior-to the initial development in approximately 2008-2011.
 Refer-to Appendix G for the detailed characteristics of the Site which were referenced therein.
-Existing characteristics of the site including soil characteristics were taken as reported in the original Stormwater Management Reports.
+Existing characteristics of the site, including soil characteristics, were taken as reported in the original Stormwater Management Reports.
 As shown in Appendix G, there was an annual runoff volume of 4,916m3 prior to the Site's initial development.

 In the post-development condition, without any mitigative measures (enhanced infiltration), there is an annual runoff volume of 7,865m3; a significant increase as compared to the existing scenario.
-This is entirely addressed by the existing infiltration facility (discussed above) and supplemented by the proposed infiltration facility within the Park Space.
+This is entirely addressed by the existing infiltration facility (discussed above) and supplemented by the proposed new infiltration gallery.
 The existing infiltration facility has the capacity to restore the site's hydrology to existing conditions because it has the capacity to infiltrate the average stormwater runoff draining into it in any given month, giving a total annual enhanced infiltration potential of 7,865m3.